danvk/boggle-paper/paper/content.typ

 )

 This failure gives us some insights into why hillclimbing is effective at finding the highest-scoring and wordiest boards.
-Those scores both produce a smooth fitness landscape, where single character variations on a board produce relatively small changes to its score.
+Those score functions both produce a smooth fitness landscape, where single character variations on a board produce relatively small changes to its score.
 This means that the optimal boards are surrounded by other high-scoring boards, and hill